Kannan171/tp/docs/DeveloperGuide.md

 - Supporting data observation through observable properties
 - Managing user preferences and settings

-The Model layer consists of several key components:
+The Model component consists of several key components:

 - **`ModelManager`**: The main implementation of the `Model` interface that manages all data operations
 - **`AddressBook`**: The central data structure that holds all application data
 - **`UniqueItemList`**: A generic list implementation that ensures uniqueness of items
 - **`UserPrefs`**: Manages user preferences and settings

-The Model layer is organized into several packages:
+The Model component is organized into several packages:

 - **`person`**: Contains classes related to person management
 - **`meeting`**: Contains classes related to meeting management